 As parents of students with disabilities, Cobb’s Special Education Parent Mentors provide resources to families of children with special needs while helping them navigate Special Education.
 As mentors, they are part of the broader Georgia Parent Mentor Partnership, whose mission is: “Building collaboration and communication between families and educators ultimately leads to greater success for children with disabilities.”

 Our Parent Mentors are Stacy Greene and Antoinette Nichols.
-To find out more information about our Parent Mentors, click below to visit their website.
+To find out more information about our Parent Mentors, click above to visit their website.

 Early Childhood Special Education Identification and Services